Alan Plater: Plater on his own work

 In an interview with Richard Whiteley, Plater claimed he had never intended to write sensational plot-driven sagas with outlandish characters and that he had never intended to make the sort of "rubbish programmes featuring high-speed car crashes of which there are too many on television".
 Plater said that he had always tried to make his characters normal people, whose normal lives are interrupted when the outside world comes into their lives.

 Plater claimed his two best-known characters, Trevor Chaplin and Jill Swinburne in the Beiderbecke series, were based on himself.
 Trevor represented his personal interests, jazz, football and snooker (the parallel of someone from the northeast in Yorkshire also fitted) while Jill represented his political beliefs such as conservationism, environmentalism and socialism.
 The couple were based on his earlier characters of Neville Keaton and Judy Threadgold in Get Lost!
 (1981).

 Personal life and honours

 Plater was married to Shirley Johnson (1958–85), with whom he had two sons and a daughter, and later Shirley Rubinstein (from 1986) gaining three stepsons.

 Plater was president of the Writers' Guild of Great Britain from September 1991 until April 1995.
 He received honorary degrees from the University of Hull and Northumbria University in Newcastle.
 In the New Year's Honours List published 31 December 2004, he was created a Commander of the Order of the British Empire for services to drama.
 He is commemorated with a green plaque on The Avenues, Kingston upon Hull.

 Death

-Plater died of cancer at a London hospice at the age of 75.
+Plater died of cancer at a London hospice, aged 75.
 His death was announced on 25 June 2010.